-Several references, including \cite{8967946,9830834,20191206663241,8868579,9361338,8594353}, focused on adjusting impedance parameters to reduce the contact force between the peg and the hole and the assembly time.

-Although reinforcement learning has made remarkable achievements in single-arm operations, few studies have focused on dual-arm operations.
-Marvin Alles proposed a reinforcement learning framework with a centralized policy network and two decentralized single-arm controllers \cite{20210361614}.
+Several references, including \cite{8967946,20191206663241,8868579,9361338}, focused on adjusting impedance parameters to reduce the contact force between the peg and the hole and the assembly time.
+While reinforcement learning has made remarkable achievements in single-arm operations, few studies have focused on dual-arm operations.
+Alles and Aljalbout proposed a reinforcement learning framework with a centralized policy network and two decentralized single-arm controllers \cite{20210361614}.
 Its effectiveness was verified in the asymmetric peg-in-hole assembly.
 However, as far as we know, no study has yielded the effect of reinforcement learning in symmetric bi-manual manipulation with strong kinematics and dynamics constraints.
 The closed-chain system requires higher synchronization of dual-arm control, which brings new challenges to the application of reinforcement learning.
-In this work, we design a novel adaptive compliance algorithm based on reinforcement learning to enhance the efficiency and adaptability of symmetric bi-manual manipulation.
-The algorithm can complete dual-arm cooperative handling and peg-in-hole assembly operations.

-\section{Problem Formulation}
+\section{PROBLEM FORMULATION}